-The full text of the written opinion of Stifel, dated October 12, 2014, which sets forth assumptions made, procedures followed, matters considered and limitations on the review undertaken in connection with the opinion, is attached as Annex C. APL unitholders should read the opinion in its entirety, as well as the section of this proxy statement/prospectus entitled "The Transactions-Opinion of the APL GP Conflicts Committee's Financial Advisor."
+The full text of the written opinion of Stifel, dated October 12, 2014, which sets forth assumptions made, procedures followed, matters considered and limitations on the review undertaken in connection with the opinion, is attached as Annex C. APL unitholders should read the opinion in its entirety, as well as the sections of this proxy statement/prospectus entitled "The Transactions-Opinion of the APL GP Conflicts Committee's Financial Advisor" and "The Transactions-Background of the Atlas Mergers."
 Stifel provided its opinion for the information and assistance of the APL GP Conflicts Committee in connection with the APL GP Conflicts Committee's consideration of the APL Merger.
 Stifel addressed its opinion to the APL GP Conflicts Committee, and its opinion does not constitute a recommendation to any APL unitholder as to how such unitholder should vote at the special meeting with respect to the APL Merger or as to any other action that a unitholder should take with respect to the APL Merger.